 The software can simultaneously perform statistical and trend analysis for power/energy

 stability and drift for each channel.
 Measurements can be recorded and analyzed over a selected period of time for display on a histogram plot for each channel.

 The software data logging functions collect user-specified power at selected intervals and durations.
 The data log files contain all test information (data, time, detector, and settings), and are formatted for easy spreadsheet importing and analysis.
 Data can also be recorded in real-time mode and viewed at a later date to reproduce the displayed results,

 System Integrator Solutions

-These devices can support various communication protocols including RS232, USB, and GPIB.
+These devices can support various communication protocols including RS232, USB, Ethernet and GPIB.
 RS232 communication is the simplest to integrate into your OEM application.
-Integrated Development Environments (IDE’s) such as Microsoft Visual Studio provide functions and methods for accessing the PC’s com port.

 Automation Tools: Labview drivers

 The laser community has long recognized the growing LabVIEW community of developers.
-For over 10 years, vendors have been providing LabVIEW libraries for all of Ophir’s laser measurement devices.
-These are full, open-source applications that can be used as is or tailored by the LabVIEW programmer to his specific needs.
+For many years, customers have been provided with LabVIEW libraries for Ophir's laser measurement devices.
+These are full, open-source demo applications that can be used as is or tailored by the LabVIEW programmer to his specific needs.

-Many are simple starter applications that allow the LabVIEW programmer to experiment freely to fully feel the strength of our devices’ respective command sets.
+There are simple starter applications available that allow the LabVIEW programmer to experiment freely to fully feel the strength of our devices' respective command sets.

-These applications contain VI’s (Virtual Instruments) to control the instrument.
-Users can combine VI’s to create successively larger and more versatile larger VI’s by simply connecting them together.
-Users can create sophisticated, custom applications in minutes.
+These applications contain VI's (Virtual Instruments) to control the instrument.
+Users can combine VI's to create successively larger and more versatile larger VI's by simply connecting them together.
+Users can create sophisticated, custom applications in a short time.